Streets of Bern

-Looking at the map of the capital of Switzerland, rightyou know, from any point of the city began to develop - the river Aare makes a sharp bend, creating a natural water barrier for external enemies, that here have their origin in the oldest streets of Bern.
+Looking at the map of the capital of Switzerland, you immediately understand from what point the city began to develop - the Aare river makes a sharp bend, creating a natural water barrier for external enemies, it is from here that the oldest streets of Bern originate..

-Walking through the quiet streets, alleyshistoric center - a journey into the past of Europe.
-The walls of old houses, and remember a lot can tell many stories about the wondrous boiling for several centuries of life in the city.
+A walk along the quiet streets and lanes of the historical center is a kind of journey into the past of Europe.
+The walls of old houses remember a lot and can tell many wonderful stories about the city's life that has been boiling for several centuries..

-The name translates very Marktgasse streetsjust - "Market», today it belongs to the list of small streets of the city, located in the heart of the old Berne.
-This life here continues to rage today - numerous cafes and cozy restaurants, souvenir shops and boutiques invite you to plunge into a real celebration.
+The name of Marktgasse street is translated quite simply - «Market», today it belongs to the list of small city streets located in the heart of old Bern.
+At the same time, life here continues to boil today - numerous cafes and cozy restaurants, souvenir shops and shops invite you to plunge into a real holiday.

 - Anna-Seiler-Brunnen, named after the founder of the first medical institution in Bern;